Blaisorblade/dot-iris/correspondence.md

+All file paths in this file are relative to the `theories/` folder.

 # Correspondence between paper and Coq dev

-- gDOT syntax and operational semantics are defined in `theories/Dot/syn/syn.v`.
+- gDOT syntax and operational semantics are defined in `Dot/syn/syn.v`.
-- Unstamped typing is defined in `theories/Dot/typing/typing_unstamped.v`.
+- Unstamped typing is defined in `Dot/typing/typing_unstamped.v`.
-- Stamped typing is defined in `theories/Dot/typing/typing_stamped.v`.
+- Stamped typing is defined in `Dot/typing/typing_stamped.v`.

 - Derived rule `(<:-Later-Shift)` is called `Sub_later_shift` in Coq.